Finishing Handspun Linen Yarn

 Back to you:

 Have you tried growing linen?
-What’s your experience in spinning the flax fiber into linen yarn?
+What’s your experience in spinning the flax fibre into linen yarn?
 What did you find challenging?
-Leave a comment and lets learn from each other.
+Leave a comment and let’s learn from each other.